On the Structure of Infrared Singularities of Gauge-Theory Amplitudes: IR factorization and RG invariance

-which after some algebraic simplifications reduces to the expression shown in the second line of (\ref{H2}).
+as well as a second term with the same color commutator multiplied by a single logarithm $\ln\frac{\mu^2}{-s_{kl}}$ times $\gamma_0^k/C_k$.
+After some algebraic simplifications these reduce to the expressions shown in the second and third lines of (\ref{H2}).
 Our result for $\bm{H}_{\rm R.S.}^{(2)}$ agrees with the findings of \cite{MertAybat:2006mz} and confirms a conjecture for the form of $\bm{H}_{\rm R.S.}^{(2)}$ for a general $n$-parton amplitude made in \cite{Bern:2004cz}.
-Note that the last term in (\ref{H2}) is only non-zero for four or more partons.
+Note that the last two terms in (\ref{H2}) are only non-zero for four or more partons.
 Due to color conservation the three-parton case involves only two independent generators $\bm{T}_1$ and $\bm{T}_2$, which is not sufficient to obtain a completely antisymmetric structure to contract with $f^{abc}$ in (\ref{H2}) or, equivalently, to get an non-zero commutator term in (\ref{H2extraalt}).
+Using momentum conservation, one can furthermore show that the last term in (\ref{H2}) can only be present for amplitudes with more than four external legs \cite{MertAybat:2006mz}.

 In Section~\ref{sec:2loop} we will show that the non-trivial color and momentum structure in the second line (\ref{H2}) is incompatible with constraints derived from soft-collinear factorization, and thus it cannot appear at any order in the anomalous-dimension matrix, from which the $\bm{Z}$-factor is derived.

 Our expressions (\ref{lnZ}) and (\ref{H2}) reproduce all known results for the two-loop $1/\epsilon^n$ poles of on-shell scattering amplitudes in massless QCD.
 In addition to the on-shell quark and gluon form factors, these include $e^+e^-\to\bar qqg$ \cite{Garland:2001tf} as well as all four-point amplitudes of quarks and gluons \cite{Anastasiou:2000kg,Anastasiou:2000ue,Anastasiou:2001sv,Glover:2001af,Bern:2002tk,Anastasiou:2002zn, Bern:2003ck}.
 At the three-loop level, only the IR divergences of the quark and gluon form factors are known for the QCD case \cite{Moch:2005id,Moch:2005tm,Baikov:2009bg}.
 For ${\cal N}=4$ SYM in the planar limit, on the other hand, the four-point functions are known up to four-loop order \cite{Anastasiou:2003kj,Anastasiou:2003kj}, and they also agree with our result.